 - Have a 2.0 cumulative GPA at HCC and be in good academic and financial standing with the college

 2. Contact your current and previous college(s) and request that official transcripts be sent to HCC.
-(Many schools have an online option for transcript requests, so check their website.)
-You may be able to request all of your transcripts by using the electronic transcript service powered by Parchment.
+(Many schools have an online option for transcript requests, so check their website).

 Once we receive the transcript(s) and the reverse transfer form, HCC’s graduation advisor will contact you within four weeks with an evaluation and next steps.